igorbenav/FastAPI-boilerplate/README.md

 ```

 ### 9.7 Caching
-The cache decorator allows you to cache the results of FastAPI endpoint functions, enhancing response times and reducing the load on your application by storing and retrieving data in a cache.
+The `cache` decorator allows you to cache the results of FastAPI endpoint functions, enhancing response times and reducing the load on your application by storing and retrieving data in a cache.

-Caching the response of an endpoint is really simple, just apply the cache decorator to the endpoint function.
+Caching the response of an endpoint is really simple, just apply the `cache` decorator to the endpoint function.

+> **Warning**
-Note that you should always pass request as a variable to your endpoint function.
+> Note that you should always pass request as a variable to your endpoint function if you plan to use the cache decorator.

 ```python
 ...
 from app.core.cache import cache